bennettpe/data-centric-dev-website/README.md

 ### How the project is best way to achieve these things ? (to be completed)
    1. A way for users to create a unique username via a login facility.
    2. Create front-end form and back-end code to allow users to add new recipes to website.
-   3. Create Front-end page to group and summarize recipes based on there attributes (e.g cuisine, country of origin, allergens, ingredients etc...).
+   3. Create Front-end page to group and summarize recipes based on there attributes (e.g. cuisine, country of origin, allergens, ingredients etc...).
    4. Create back-end code to retrieve a list of recipes and filtered on various criteria (e.g. allergens, cuisine etc...) and order them based on some reasonable aspect (e.g. number of views or votes).
    5. Create front-end form and back-end code to allow users to edit recipes on website.